 For those with relative access, this design promotes participation in the economy driving innovation and social progress.
 It’s difficult to argue that hasn’t happened.
 Indeed, since the industrial revolution of the late 18th and early 19th centuries there have been vast social and technological advances, thanks in part to the incentivised participation in the economy.
 Yet, there are also a plethora of social and environmental pathogens, many being an outgrowth of behavioural propensities directly resulting from our competition based economic model, rising to overshadow the benefits of capitalism in human society.

-The questions we need to ask ourselves and each other in 2018 are, have our advances reached a point which leaves the detrimental outcomes outweighing the positive?
+The questions we need to ask ourselves and each other are, have our advances reached a point which leaves the detrimental outcomes outweighing the positive?
 And, are the negative externalities of working to pay to live eclipsing the benefits of the participation incentive?
 Where are we headed as a society if we’re to persist with our current economic model?

 As a caveat, it’s important to understand this is not about saying our species should never have learned to farm, or that capitalism was something we should have avoided at all costs.
 It’s necessary to recognise and acknowledge the social gains made as a result of these historical experiences.
 What we need to do now, and arguably should have been doing for decades, is consider the social and environmental implications of the system itself as set against the abilities it has afforded.